sparkflows/sparkflows-docs/docs/tutorials/data-cleaning/remove-duplicate-rows.rst

 Remove Duplicate Rows
 =====================

 This workflow reads CSV file.
-It then remove duplicate rows from the original CSV file and prints the results.
+It then removes duplicate rows from the original CSV file and prints the results.

-Worklow
+Workflow
 -------

 Below is the workflow.
 It does the following:

 * Reads data from a CSV file.
-* It then remove duplicate rows from the original CSV file.
+* It then removes duplicate rows from the original CSV file.
-* prints the results.
+* Prints the results.

 .. figure:: ../../_assets/tutorials/data-cleaning/remove-duplicate-rows/1.PNG
    :alt: Remove Duplicate Rows